prashishb/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+   - Session is stored in server memory and JWT is stored on the client.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+   - bcrypt allows us to hash password before storing in the databases so it's not readible.

 3. How are unit tests different from integration and end-to-end testing?

+   - End to end is testing the whole application by simulating real user interactions.
+   - Integration is testing several units as a group to ensure they work correctly together.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+   - TTD allows developers to write a much higher quality of code by first starting with the end (the tests) in mind.